-This policy applies to all personnel whether related to conduct engaged in by a fellow coworker, supervisor, department head, or someone not directly connected to the Firm (e.g. an outside vendor, consultant, client or customer).
+This policy applies to all personnel whether related to conduct engaged in by a fellow co-worker, supervisor, department head, or someone not directly connected to the Firm (e.g. an outside vendor, consultant, client or customer).

-This policy also applies to interns, contractors, and persons conducting business with the Town of Branford.
+This policy also applies to interns, contractors, and people conducting business with the Town of Branford.